 Join the Conversation!

 Tweet this!
-Individuals with addiction have been adversely impacted by #COVID19.
-Join a free webinar on 6/2 to hear practical approaches in ensuring patients engage with or remain in treatment and recovery during the pandemic: nam.edu/TreatmentWebinars #COVID19SUDTreatment
+Listen to recordings from a webinar series hosted by @theNAMedicine and @ASAMorg to hear practical approaches in ensuring patients engage with or remain in treatment and recovery during the #COVID19 pandemic: nam.edu/TreatmentWebinars #COVID19SUDTreatment

-Tweet this! .@theNAMedicine and @asamorg are hosting a free series of webinars that will share practical guidance on how to support and care for individuals with addiction most effectively during #COVID19.
-Join us: nam.edu/TreatmentWebinars #COVID19SUDTreatment
+Tweet this! .@theNAMedicine and @asamorg hosted a free series of webinars to share practical guidance on how to support and care for individuals with addiction most effectively during #COVID19.
+Listen to the recordings: nam.edu/TreatmentWebinars #COVID19SUDTreatment